xunker/SonyMDRemote/README.md

 * [remote_composer](remote_composer/)
   - Arduino sketch for building remote control LCD messages by hand to sent to the remote control device

-## Whis is the name of the connector?
+## What is the name of the connector?

 I don't know the technical name for the connector, which is why I've decided to call this repo "Sony MD Remote", even though it is used on other devices.